A person thinking, sat on the sofa.

 Alcohol

-If you drink alcohol when you are taking methylphenidate, it can make the effect of the methylphenidate greater and you could experience side effects as if you have taken too much of it.
+Drinking alcohol while taking methylphenidate can make the effect of the medication greater and you could experience side effects as if you have taken too much of it.

 Street drugs